On Courant and Pleijel theorems for sub-Riemannian Laplacians: Introduction

-Note that the terminology ``sub-Riemannian Laplacian" or in short ``sub-Laplacian" is posterior to the work of L. H\"ormander and corresponds to the development of sub-Riemannian geometry at the beginning of the nineties (see for example \cite{BeRi,Je}).
+Note that the terminology ``sub-Riemannian Laplacian" or in short ``sub-Laplacian" is posterior to the work of L. H\"ormander and corresponds to the development of sub-Riemannian geometry at the beginning of the nineties; see for example \cite{BeRi,Je}.

-More generally, we are given a connected $C^\infty$ Riemannian manifold $M$ of dimension $n$ with a given measure $\mu$ (with a $C^\infty$-density with respect to the Lebesgue measure in a local system of coordinates) and a system of $p$ $C^\infty$ vector fields satisfying Assumption~\ref{CHOr}, where $p\leq n$.
+More generally, we are given a connected $C^\infty$ Riemannian manifold $M$ of dimension $n$ with a given measure $\mu$ (with a $C^\infty$-density with respect to the Lebesgue measure in a local system of coordinates) and a system ${\bf X}= (X_1,\cdots,X_p)$ of real $C^\infty$ vector fields on $M$ satisfying Assumption~\ref{CHOr}, where $p\leq n$.
+We consider the operator

+where $X_j^\star$ is the formal adjoint obtained by using the $L^2$ scalar product with respect to the given measure $\mu$.
+In local coordinates $X_j^\star =- X_j +c_j$ for a function $c_j$.
+In the case when $M$ has a boundary, we always impose a Dirichlet condition.